flare-foundation/docs/docs/user/wallets/safepal-s1-wallet.md

 ## Wrap and Delegate

+When you delegate your vote power to FTSO data providers, you not only support the Flare ecosystem but also earn monetary rewards.

-SafePal users can access existing decentralized applications (dapps) created by independent FTSO data providers to wrap and delegate their `$FLR` and `$SGB` tokens:
+You can use the SafePal mobile app to wrap and delegate your tokens:

 1. Open the SafePal mobile app and navigate to the built-in web browser by clicking the four squares at the bottom middle of the screen.
 2. Enter the address of the website or dapp you wish to use to wrap and delegate in the search bar at the top of the screen.